ethereum/js-team-organization/roadmap/README.md

 ### Portal Network

 - Explore integration of Lodestar or Kevlar CL light client with Ultralight for feeding light client update data to Beacon Light Client Update Network
-- Build WebRTC transport layer for discv5 to allow direct p2p connections for browser clients
+- [x] Build WebRTC transport layer for discv5 to allow direct p2p connections for browser clients
+- [x] R&D of solutions to challenges in Merkle basic State Network design and client implementation
 - Begin implementation of Rendezvous protocol in Discv5

 ### Ethers.js